trento-project/wanda/guides/specification.md

 ## Facts

 Facts are various types of information that the engine can discover on the target infrastructure.
-Examples include (but are not limited to) installed packages, open ports, and configuration files' content.
+Examples include (but are not limited to) installed packages, cluster state, and configuration files' content.

 The process of determining the value of a declared fact during Check execution is refered to as _Facts Gathering_ and it is the job of the [_Gatherers_](./gatherers.md).
 Think of gatherers as being functions that have a name and accept argument(s).